 The Bright Lights Book Project is a Palmer, Alaska based organization.
 Our volunteers salvage, sort, clean, categorize, and distribute books locally and statewide.
 Books come from private donations, school districts, and other sources.

-We currently stock 15 bookcases in Palmer, Wasilla, and Sutton.
+We currently stock 35 bookcases that are located in area businesses, government buildings, and Palmer and Wasilla schools.
 We also ship books to villages off the road system.
 The bookcases are located in places frequented by the general public and by students.
 The books are free and need not be returned.
 Recipients include those of all ages, genders, and reading levels, with a focus being on providing books to children and young adults.
-For a list of all bookcases we stock with free books, see Locations
+For a list of all bookcases we stock with free books, see Locations.

 According to National Assessment of Educational Progress, Alaska currently has the lowest reading proficiency rate in the nation for fourth grade students.
 We are helping to counter this deficiency by making free books available to area school children.
-To this end, we partnered with the Mat-Su and Anchorage school districts and accepted a total of 11 pallets (stacked five-feet tall) of discarded books from school libraries.
+To this end, we partnered with the Mat-Su and Anchorage school districts and accepted a total of 12 pallets (stacked five-feet tall) of discarded books from school libraries.

 Carol assisting kids at the Sutton Library painting newspaper boxes for little free libraries donated by the Valley Frontiersman.

 Pat reading during the kids' program at the Sutton Library.

 Yes, the Bright Lights Book Project accepts donated books (click here)